 Additionally, when measuring the effects of devices or structures in systems that contain transmission lines, TDR allows separate measurements of transmission line characteristics and device characteristics without physically separating anything in the circuit.
 Allow us to explain how TDR measures quantities that are difficult to measure with an LCR meter.

 Example: Let us take a PCB with a long, narrow trace over a ground plane, forming a microstrip line.
 At some point, the trace goes from the top of the PCB to the bottom through a via, and so on.
 Wherever the via passes through the ground plane, it has a small opening.
 Now, assume that the via adds capacitance to the ground.
 Here, it would be a discrete capacitance to ground between the top and bottom transmission lines.
 We are assuming the transmission lines’ characteristics, and we need to measure the capacitance to ground between the two transmission lines.

 Also read about circuit simulation in our article How Does Circuit Simulation Work?

 LCR meter measures the total capacitance between the trace-via-trace structure and ground.
-But it is not possible to measure via capacitance and trace capacitance separately.
+However, it is not possible to measure via capacitance and trace capacitance separately.
 For separate capacitance measurements, the traces are removed from the board.
 In this way, the capacitance between the via and ground can be measured.
-And obviously, this capacitance value cannot be considered correct for the model because traces are not included.
+Obviously, this capacitance value cannot be considered correct for the model because traces are not included.